by Anita D. Millar

 About The Author

-Anita D. Millar is a risk and public policy professional with over 25-years of experience of working in the financial services sector.
+Anita D. Millar is an Associate Partner of Illuminet and Director of ADM Risk, Regulation & Strategy.
+Anita is a risk and public policy professional with extensive experience in the financial services sector.
 Her career spans frontline risk management, audit, and consulting in the regulatory sector.
+She has worked in Canada and the UK engaging with industry experts from a wide range of jurisdictions.

 As a consultant, Anita has worked on an interim basis for highly regarded trade associations and sell- and buy-side firms and been responsible for several high profile projects where she has worked with clients to: help them understand new regulatory requirements; consider their response from a risk management and business perspective; and, communicate their response to internal and external stakeholders.